 The second in our eight-step sales process is prospecting.
 It’s time to look for potential customers.
 It won’t be superfluous if you look at their LinkedIn profile and find their email info using Findymail or other email finders.

-It’s easier to understand your target audience if you create a buyer persona.
+It’s easier to understand your target audience if you develop a buyer persona.
 Analyze your paying customers to find out their needs and pain points.
 That information can help you craft the proper messaging.

 After that, you should decide how you will contact prospects.
 Here are some options: